-In addition to these priorities, work will continue around the Government driven Prevent duty, reducing reoffending and the general duty to reduce ASB as crosscutting themes.
-The priorities identified for Maidstone are reflective of those identified across the county and collated by the Kent Community Safety Partnership in the 'Kent Community Safety Agreement' (KCSA).
-They also link to the Kent Police and Crime Commissioner (PCC) 'Safer in Kent Plan 2017-22\'.
+In addition to these priorities, work will continue around the Government driven Prevent duty and the general duty to reduce ASB as cross-cutting themes.
+Reducing reoffending will also be a core part of the work undertaken by each subgroup.

+The priorities identified for Maidstone borough are reflective of those identified across the county and collated by the Kent Community Safety Partnership in the 'Kent Community Safety Agreement' (KCSA).
+They also link to the Kent Police and Crime Commissioner (PCC) 'Safer in Kent Plan 2017-22'.
 An illustration of the KCSA and PCC Plan priorities is provided in Appendix 1.

-\refreshed annually
+refreshed annually